Quick Start Guide for Acunetix 360

 Using Default Settings

 It provides many default configurations including Default Scan Policy with built-in Security Checks, Report Policy, Maximum Scan Duration, Scan Scope, Heuristic URL Rewrite Mode, and Notifications.
 This makes it easy to get started quickly.
-To understand the scan settings in-depth, see Creating a New Scan.
+To understand the scan settings in-depth, refer to Creating a New Scan.

 You may wish to go ahead with the default settings.
 After selecting the target website, you need to select Launch.
 Right after, Acunetix 360 will begin scanning the website.